tanvee09/Usibuy/README.md

 OVERVIEW:
 =========
-Our project is a web app that provides a platformfor buying and selling used books which will helppeople save money on buying new books.Team
+Our project is a web app that provides a platform for buying and selling used books which will help people save money on buying new books.

 TECHNOLOGIES USED: